SEED-platform/seed-website/docs/user_doc_insights.md

 	- **Custom Reports**
 	- **Portfolio Summary**

-	Below show high level previews of the Insights options.
+	High level previews of the Insights options are shown below.
 More details are contained in the specific sections for each option.

 	#### Program Overview
 	This option shows portfolio compliance with a performance target over time